peluz/principled-personas/README.md

 # Principled Personas
-This repo holds source code for the paper "Principle Personas: Defining and Measuring the Intended Effects of Persona Prompting on Task Performance".
+This repo holds source code for the paper "Principle Personas: Defining and Measuring the Intended Effects of Persona Prompting on Task Performance", to be presented at EMNLP 2025.

 ## Requirement